kalyanin14/API.AI/README.md

 A very simple step by step of implementing an echo service using webhook.
-Whatever user asks Google Assistant will be sent to your API and then same text will be sent back as speech text.

 This simple app will help you understand